swts/icecream/README.md

 ```

 ## API
-There are two resources: /project and /project/item - the second one is a wrapper to access project items - slugs for the look like "project slug"/"item slug".
-Get and Update requests return resource objects, which are described below.
-Request objects for both resources are similar:
+There are two resources: /project and /project/item - the second one is a wrapper to access project items - slugs for it look like "project slug"/"item slug".
+Get request returns resource objects, which are described below, and is only available for /project resource.
+Other request objects for both resources are similar:

 #### GET
 ```js